 Achieving true sales and marketing alignment is about more than holding the occasional meeting or simply ticking off boxes.
 Fundamentally, it’s about driving the changes that are needed for both organizations to work together toward their common goals.
 Ensuring that your sales and marketing teams are aligned is critical to the success of your business—we all know that, right?

 Too often, though, what passes for “alignment” is just lip service.
-All the meetings, status reports and team-building activities in the world are for naught without a strategic approach to Demand Generation and a playbook for delivering predictable, measurable results.
+All the meetings, status reports and team-building activities in the world are for naught without a Strategic Demand Marketing approach and a playbook for delivering predictable, measurable results.
 True alignment happens when sales and marketing collaborate to deliver better customer experiences, measured by a singular KPI—revenue.
 And if marketing is not able to close the loop and connect leads all the way to revenue, then it’s a red flag that sales and marketing are misaligned.

 Are Your Sales and Marketing Teams Aligned?

 Since sales and marketing alignment can have a major impact on your company’s bottom line, you’ve got to get it right.
 You’re looking for alignment across a number of areas, including the personnel across teams, the processes they follow, and even the technology they use.
 Here are some of the most important questions to help you determine if your sales and marketing teams are on the same page.

 Marketing dashboards typically show what campaigns are running, how much traffic they’re driving to the website, and how many visitors are converting to “leads.”
 But ultimately, the only metrics that really matter are pipeline and sales.

 The fundamental mission of marketing is to consistently deliver the high-quality leads that sales needs to close deals and drive revenue.
 Marketing dashboards typically show what campaigns are running, how much traffic they’re driving to the website, and how many visitors are converting to “leads.”
 But ultimately, the only metrics that really matter are pipeline and sales.